Comprehensive Guide to Different Types of Tires

 The tread is the part that touches the road.
 It wears out faster than the rest of the tire because it constantly flexes and scrapes against the ground.

 The tread comes in different patterns, each with its advantages.
-Ribbing on the tire holds water to prevent hydroplaning when there’s a lot of standing water on the road.
+The ribs on the tire hold water to prevent hydroplaning when there’s a lot of standing water on the road.

 Grooves channel water away from the tire, so it doesn’t hydroplane as easily.
 Tread is sold in rolls and can be customized for a particular market.

-The tread also has to be tough enough not to crack or tear under pressure from the weight of a vehicle, but it also has to be flexible enough to make contact with the road.
+The tread also has to be tough enough not to crack or tear under pressure from the vehicle’s weight but flexible enough to make contact with the road.

 Filler

 A filler is the portion of your tire that does not have tread on it.
-It is sometimes also called the carcass, but it is often used for pickup trucks and large SUVs.
+It is sometimes called the carcass but is often used for pickup trucks and large SUVs.

-When you need new tires, you need to get the right filler.
-There are several different types of filler, which vary in price and quality.
+When you need new tires, you need the right filler.
+Several different types of filler are available, varying in price and quality.

 Some people prefer a stiffer filler because it makes their car feel more responsive and improves handling.
 Others like the softer stuff because it gives them a smoother ride.